 However, in pursuit of observing the boundary layer effect, an important parameter must first be explained.
 This parameter is the y+, which is a non-dimensional wall distance for a wall-bounded flow that characterizes the flow regime near the wall.
 This is important in observing turbulence due to existing solids in the domain or if there is flow separation in the domain.
 The y+ value will determine whether or not your wall modelling strategy is valid.
 For full resolution the y+ value should be kept below 1, with the first cell center is placed in the viscous sub-layer.
 When using a wall model the y+ value should be kept between 30 and 300.

-Read more about how to calculate y-plus (y+) value here.
+Read more about how to calculate y-plus (y+) value on our forum:

 Wall Resolution v/s Wall Modelling